 You may experience an injury that leads to immediate shoulder pain, or your shoulder pain may develop so gradually that you can’t pinpoint a cause.
 No matter what causes your shoulder pain, you can find relief and improved mobility with treatment from the experienced physicians at Barrington Orthopedic Specialists.
-If you need help with shoulder pain, book an appointment online or call one of the offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+If you need help with shoulder pain, call one of the offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 The mobility of your shoulder makes it susceptible to fractures, dislocations, and soft tissue injuries.
 Direct blows from a fall or collision or high-energy trauma typically cause fractures.